 Stachybotrys (aka black mold) is another mold type found in your air vents and ducts.
 While Stachybotrys is easy to identify, it’s toxic because it spreads quickly over time and may cause allergic reactions.
 It’s vital to prevent your children from being exposed to black mold, so if you spot it, call a mold remediation professional right away.

 Trichoderma grows on wet surfaces, such as air conditioning filters.
 This allergenic mold type is generally white with green patches and looks like spores.
 Trichoderma expands rapidly and is a constant threat in your home, primarily where condensation builds up.

 Air Duct Sanitizing from Superior Air Duct Cleaning

 After cleaning your air ducts thoroughly, Superior Air Duct Cleaning offers an air duct sanitizing service to make sure your HVAC system stays clear.
 Using a special antimicrobial treatment, we sanitize and deodorize your ducts to eliminate bacteria and mold.
-Contact our team today for a free quote or more information.
+Contact our team or call 1-800-803-3828 today for a free quote or more information.